zkoostra/MART120-work/Project proposal.md

 5. Figure out how to set it to music.
 6. Storyboard animations so I know what everything should look like and say.
 7. Make the thing.

+PS I talked to Michael today (4/30) and I've gotten an extension to next Friday on this project.
+I'll be emailing another note just wanted to list here also since my lazy ass hasn't turned this thing in lol.